OSHA Compliance Tool for Oil & Gas Contractors

 What Inspectors Actually Look For

-OSHA inspections aren't just about whether you have safety programs.
-Inspectors want to see evidence that programs are followed and issues are corrected.
+OSHA inspections aren't just about whether you have a safety program.
+Inspectors want to see evidence that your program is followed, hazards are reported, and issues are corrected with proper documentation.

 Regular Inspections